jakubkinst/Android-ViewModelBinding/README.md

 ### Real usage
 For a more complex example of using this approach, see [Weather 2.0](https://github.com/jakubkinst/Weather-2.0) project.

+### Android Studio New Screen Template
+To deploy new screens even faster, use the included [Android Studio Template](/extras/AndroidStudioTemplate)
+#### Usage
+1. Copy the template folder to Android Studio templates folder (`/Applications/Android Studio.app/Contents/plugins/android/lib/templates/` on Mac)
+2. Restart Android Studio
+3. Use `File>New>ViewModelBinding>ViewModelBinding Screen` action to add a new screen

 ## Authors
 - Jakub Kinst (jakub@kinst.cz)